Inc0mple/DungeonCrawler1DProject/README.md

 - `handleTurnStart(inputCharacter)`: Used in combat.
 Takes in a character dictionary and updates their current combat statistics according to their modifiers.
 Returns nothing.

-- `handleTurnEnd(inputCharacter)`: Takes in a character dictionary and updates it by resetting their modifiers, removing expired statuses and handling skill cooldowns.
+- `handleTurnEnd(inputCharacter)`: Used in combat.
+Takes in a character dictionary and updates it by resetting their modifiers, removing expired statuses and handling skill cooldowns.
 Returns nothing.

-- `enemyAction(inputEnemey)`: Takes in an enemy character in the form of adictionary, check behaviour type and returns an appropriate action in the form of a string.
+- `enemyAction(inputEnemey)`: Takes in an enemy character in the form of a dictionary, check behaviour type and returns an appropriate action in the form of a string.
 Used during combat.
 (Currently only 1 type of behaviour is coded).

 - `handleSkill(castedSkill,casterCharacter,targetCharacter)`: Takes in a skill in the form of a string and 2 dicionaries representing the caster and the target.
 Invokes the respective skill function on the target and causes caster's skill to go on cooldown.
 Returns nothing